Starmism/Starmism/README.md

 ### Hey 👋

 Hey, I'm Ethan.
-I'm currently in my fourth year of college studying Computer Science.<br>
+I just recently graduated college with a B.S. in Computer Science.
+Open to work!<br>
 I'm most comfortable with Java, and I do a lot of Minecraft-related stuff.

 #### Languages I'm proficient in: